 If you’re planning to do business internationally, there’s a good chance it involves importing goods and necessary equipment to do the job.
 Depending on how much you plan to bring, the duty required on those items can add up quickly and the paperwork can become a logistical nightmare.
 The solution to your problem may be an ATA Carnet.

-An ATA Carnet is an international customs document that allows individuals or businesses to temporarily import goods used for commercial purposes into a country, duty-free.
-ATA Carnets can be used as many times as necessary during a 12-month period and are accepted in more than 100 countries and territories worldwide.
+According to the United States Council for International Business (USCIB), ATA Carnets allows businesses to temporarily import goods used for commercial purposes into a country, duty-free.
+They can be used an unlimited number of times during a 12-month period and are accepted in more than 80 countries worldwide.

 Read on to learn more about ATA Carnets, including how they work, how much they cost, and the advantages of using them.